kubevela/kubevela.github.io/docs/reference/addons/nginx-ingress-controller.md

 [Nginx Ingress controller](https://kubernetes.github.io/ingress-nginx/) is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.

+**Notice: If your cluster is already have any kinds of [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), you don't need to enable this addon.**

 ## Install

 ```shell